nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 module-system meta-layer stacked on it (upstream's build process *is* the packaging; the composition *is* the configuration).
 The patching war (patchelf, wrappers, stdenv, gone).[^patching] The evaluation scheduler.
-The *forced* world-rebuild: a toolchain bump still changes build keys, but rebuilding downstream becomes policy you schedule, not a correctness debt the rpaths call in.
+The *forced* world-rebuild (a toolchain bump still changes build keys;
+rebuilding downstream becomes scheduled policy, not a correctness debt the rpaths call in).
 The store-path grammar and its hash-modulo arcana.
 The NAR format.
 I have been asked what a "simple Nix" would look like for years, and I kept trying to answer by *subtracting from Nix*.
 Wrong direction.
 You get the simple system by keeping Nix's one true invariant, pure functions over a verified closure, and rebuilding outward from it with parts that each do one job.

 A newcomer to Nix must learn a lazy functional language, derivations, the store grammar, stdenv lore, and a million-line package set before their